opencog/docker/opencog/learn/README.md

 You can start the bare container by saying `./run.sh` in this directory.
 However, it might be more interesting to try the word-pair-counting experiment in the `../lang-pairs` directory.

+If you do run this container, then the first thing you'll want to do after starting it is to run the `setup-for-experiments.sh` shell script.
+This will initialize a reasonable working environment for doing learning experiments.